laradock/laradock/README.md

 QUEUE_HOST=beanstalkd
 ```

-4 - Open your browser and visi localhost: `http://localhost`.
+4 - Open your browser and visit localhost: `http://localhost`.

 ```shell
 That's it! enjoy :)